 On the functional side, identity scripts are particularly fragile and prone to break as soon as anything changes: from un updated endpoint to an application update or a new security requirement.
 And in the IAM landscape, where the user benefit consists in building bridges across applications for a unified and seamless user experience, anything that breaks will create a lot of pain and frustration.

 This doesn’t mean that you can’t build your own scripts to match your exact requirements.
 But make sure that you’re minimizing the ratio of internally developed vs externally maintained code load.

-If you keep that in mind, the API of your Identity Provider will certainly give you loads of benefits.
+If you keep that in mind, the Okta API will certainly give you loads of benefits.

 For example, through the Okta API you can perform rather basic operations like listing the roles assigned to a user or adding an application that uses SAML 2.0 for authentication; but you can also get into the fine-grained details with more interesting stuff.
 Just to give 3 quick examples: